Chactuchac

 Chactuchac is the first album by Argentine rock band Los Piojos, released in 1992.

 The album was recorded and mixed by Los Piojos and Adrián Rivarola between June and August in 1992 at the Del Cielito Records studio.
-The main idea for the first album was to use everything they have been recording between the years of 1986 and 1992 and what they have played live, their best known tracks.
+The main idea for the first album was to use everything they had been recording between the years of 1986 and 1992 and what they played live, their best known tracks.

 The album was remastered in 2007 in Digipack format with a brand new art.
 Edited by El Farolito Records.